Polarrco/polarr-next-sdk/README.md

     computedAdjustments: ["lighting"]
 })

-// Load previously saved AI style with a set of predefined smart adjustments secondGroup.loadAIStyle(aiStyle)
+// Load previously saved AI style with a set of predefined smart adjustment rules
+// The smart adjustments applied will be unique to each image based on image characteristics (ISO, exposure, portrait/landscape) secondGroup.loadAIStyle(aiStyle)

 // Start processing and wait until it finished secondGroup.resume() await secondGroup.waitUntilCompleted()

-// Process all photos with AI style applied and save them one by one for (const file in secondGroupFiles) {
+// Process all images with adjustments applied to them sequentially for (const file in secondGroupFiles) {
 	await renderer.import(file)
-	renderer.setAdjustments(secondGroup.adjustments(file.name))
+	// Adjustments obtained from secondGroup are *unique* to each image
+	// The whole aiStyle preservers the overall look&feel of all adjustments from firstGroupFiles and tries to
+	// add the same look&feel to the secondGroupFiles. renderer.setAdjustments(secondGroup.adjustments(file.name))
 	const jpegBlob = await renderer.export({ format: "jpeg" )